EhtheshamPro0102/Web-Scraping-Power-BI/README.md

 **[Dashboard Link](https://shorturl.at/tTxyP)**

+#### Data Extraction Using Selenium from Talabat UAE
+The task was to scrape restaurant details from the Talabat UAE website using Selenium, a powerful tool for web automation.
+The goal was to visit multiple restaurant pages, gather their ratings, cuisine types, and descriptions, and store the data for further analysis.
+Here's how I approached it and the key Selenium functions used to achieve this.
+The process started by setting up the Chrome WebDriver through the Service function.
+This is essentially what allows Selenium to automate the Chrome browser on my machine.
+I used the driver.get() function to open the Talabat website and start the data extraction process.
+The website lists restaurants on multiple pages, so I needed to handle pagination and ensure the script could move through several pages to fetch more data.
+Here I mainly used **XPATH** function in webpage to locate specific elements in webpage.

+And futher I used the find_elements(By.XPATH) method to locate all the restaurant links on the page.
+This step was crucial because it identified the clickable links for each restaurant, allowing me to navigate to their individual pages.
+To ensure smooth scrolling (as some elements were out of view), I used execute_script(), which is a neat trick to scroll down to a specific restaurant before clicking on it.

+After opening a restaurant's page, I applied WebDriverWait to make sure all elements like the restaurant's name, rating, and description were fully loaded before attempting to extract the information.
+This is an important step because websites often load content dynamically, and rushing through can result in missed data or errors.
+I also used regular expressions (re.search()) to extract numeric ratings from the text and clean up the cuisine information.
+The extracted details were then added to a list for later use.

+One of the main challenges was handling errors gracefully.
+For example, if a restaurant's page didn't load properly or showed a "Page Not Found" error, the script handled it by navigating back to the main page and continuing with the next restaurant.
+This was done using try-except blocks, which ensure that the script doesn't crash when it encounters an issue.
+Additionally, I used driver.back() to return to the previous page and continue from where it left off.

 **Note:** The information reflects data from Talabat.com as of January 2025.
 It does not represent all UAE restaurants or top- ranked restaurants but is based on the limited extracted data from the website for this project.

+### **Assignment Submission: Data Extraction Using Selenium from Talabat UAE**

+For this assignment, the task was to scrape restaurant details from the **Talabat UAE website** using **Selenium**, a powerful tool for web automation.
+The goal was to visit multiple restaurant pages, gather their ratings, cuisine types, and descriptions, and store the data for further analysis.
+Here's how I approached it and the key Selenium functions used to achieve this.

+The process started by setting up the **Chrome WebDriver** through the `Service` function.
+This is essentially what allows Selenium to automate the Chrome browser on my machine.
+I used the **`driver.get()`** function to open the Talabat website and start the data extraction process.
+The website lists restaurants on multiple pages, so I needed to handle pagination and ensure the script could move through several pages to fetch more data.

+Once the page loaded, I used the **`find_elements(By.XPATH)`** method to locate all the restaurant links on the page.
+This step was crucial because it identified the clickable links for each restaurant, allowing me to navigate to their individual pages.
+To ensure smooth scrolling (as some elements were out of view), I used **`execute_script()`**, which is a neat trick to scroll down to a specific restaurant before clicking on it.

+After opening a restaurant's page, I applied **WebDriverWait** to make sure all elements like the restaurant's name, rating, and description were fully loaded before attempting to extract the information.
+This is an important step because websites often load content dynamically, and rushing through can result in missed data or errors.
+I also used regular expressions (`re.search()`) to extract numeric ratings from the text and clean up the cuisine information.
+The extracted details were then added to a list for later use.

+One of the main challenges was handling errors gracefully.
+For example, if a restaurant's page didn't load properly or showed a "Page Not Found" error, the script handled it by navigating back to the main page and continuing with the next restaurant.
+This was done using **try-except blocks**, which ensure that the script doesn't crash when it encounters an issue.
+Additionally, I used **`driver.back()`** to return to the previous page and continue from where it left off.

+Another challenge was dealing with pagination.
+After processing each page, I used **`find_element()`** to locate the "Next" button and clicked on it to move to the next set of restaurants.
+To make sure the next page loaded completely, I used **explicit waits** with **`EC.element_to_be_clickable()`**, ensuring the script didn't proceed until the "Next" button was interactable.

+Overall, the key Selenium functions that played a big role in this project were:
+- **`driver.get()`** to open the website.
+- **`find_elements(By.XPATH)`** to locate multiple web elements on a page.
+- **`execute_script()`** to scroll into view for hidden elements.
+- **`click()`** to interact with clickable items.
+- **WebDriverWait** to wait for elements to load.
+- **`driver.back()`** to return to the previous page.

+This project taught me the importance of handling dynamic content on websites and the need for error handling when web scraping.
+It’s not just about writing code to extract data but also making sure the script is robust enough to deal with unexpected changes and errors during the process.